How to Tell if Your Social Media Efforts Are Paying Off

-In his book Tweet Naked, online marketing expert and Social Media Firm CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
-In this edited excerpt, the author explains exactly why you must keep an eye on your social media campaign conversion rates and your return on investment.
+In his book Tweet Naked, online marketing expert and social media agency CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
+In this edited excerpt, the author offers tips that can help you figure out how to monitor and measure your social media efforts.

 Social media success means different things to different businesses.
 Your initial goals for using each platform will determine which results will matter most to your business.